How to Be Puppywise in three steps

 2) Buying your puppy

-- Taking time with your decision
+- Take time with your decision

-Find out more about buying your dog
+Find out more about buying your dog responsibly and the red flags to look out for

 If you want to #BePuppywise, it's important to get your puppy from a responsible breeder.
 There are many fantastic, passionate dog breeders out there who want to produce happy, healthy puppies.
 However, there are also other individuals who put profit before health and welfare, keeping their dogs in poor conditions and producing puppies that are unhealthy and may eventually require expensive veterinary treatment.